 Yalda on December 21 is celebrated in many parts of the world.
-Eating watermelon today is believed to keep you healthy in the new year.
-Watermelon seeds are one of the items in the parsi char jat nu magaj.
+Eating watermelon in the winter is believed to keep you healthy in the new year.
+Watermelon seeds are one of the items in the health food – parsi vasanu and the gujarati word is “char jat nu magaj”.

 Yalda Festival Table

 Shab-e Yalda: When Light Shines and Goodness Prevails

 Everywhere in the world, people observe various seasonal days of celebration during the month of December.
 Most are religious holy days and are linked in some way to the winter solstice in the Northern Hemisphere.
 Yalda, an ancient Iranian Festival, is celebrated on the eve of the winter solstice and goes several thousand years back in the country’s history.
 The tradition originated from the Mithraism religion.
 “Yalda” is a Syriac word meaning birth, and it was believed that Mithra, the Persian angel of light, was born during that night, which was then called Yalda.

 Yalda is a Syric word imported into the Persian language by the Syric Christians.
 Early Christians linked this very ancient Persian celebration to Mithra, goddess of light, and to the birth anniversary of Prophet Jesus.
 Ancient Iranian Zoroastrians believed that on December 21 darkness is defeated by light.
 On this night, family and friends get together.
 Dried nuts, watermelon and pomegranate juices and delicious snack are served.
 Classic poetry and old mythologies are read aloud.